“Einstein disguised as Robin Hood with his memories in a trunk…”*

 But it was the first step in a journey that would not make sense for many years.
 A journey built on escape, writing and, eventually, music.

 The second time I encountered D.H.Lawrence he had slung a guitar around his neck and changed his name to Bob Dylan.
 When, long after he first helped set my mind alight, he sang “And the all-night girls they whisper of escapades out on the D train”* I was hooked.
 And I didn’t even know what the D Train was.
 In 1988 I finally made it to New York, traveling on that same train and seeking out the all-night girls.
 I even found a few.
-But that’s all behind me now, having traded New York for the stark beauty of New Mexico with my wife of 12 years.
+After bouncing around America I now live in Portland, Oregon.
 Everything that came in between?
 I guess you’ll have to listen to the songs.
-If it’s anywhere at all, it’s in those verses I have been scribbling down ever since I traded Robin Hood for D.H.Lawrence (or was it Einstein disguised as…).
+If it’s anywhere at all, it’s in these verses I have been scribbling down ever since I traded Robin Hood for D.H.Lawrence (or was it Einstein disguised as…).